August 2013 Newsletter

 3. If dated, how recent are the reviews?

-Smart owners who look after their cottages and guests have a wealth of good reviews each year, which they regularly upload.
+Intelligent owners who look after their cottages and guests have a wealth of good reviews each year, which they regularly upload.
 They don’t need age-old reviews.
-Such owners know that you want to know just how good your cottage is right now.
-If reviews are excellent but more than a couple of years old, treat them with a measure of caution.
-It means that nobody has had anything good to say about the site lately or that owners can’t be bothered to update their site.
+Such owners know you want to know just how good your cottage is.
+If reviews are excellent but more than a couple of years old, treat them cautiously.
+This means that nobody has had anything good to say about the site lately, or owners can’t be bothered by updating their site.
 If the latter is the case – what else can’t they be bothered to do about the property or managing your booking?

 4. Is there variation in style between the different reviews?